80Blondie - 'One Way Or Another'

 He’d soon depart this singer/songwriter terrain for more ambient territory, but the opener from ‘Here Come The Warm Jets’ was an exuberant slice of post-Roxy Music solo power.
 A clanging, multi-layered, Velvet Underground-aping thumper which would influence his Berlin experiments with Bowie and a decade of synth/sonic exploration.

 Of course there was no “Nigel”.
 Instead, bassist Colin Moulding wrote of his dad attempting to make his son get his “hair cut and stay on at school”.
 This theme of parental domination fits perfectly with the urgency of the music - part new wave muscle, part very British ska-ish funk workout.
+Beneath XTC's wonky pop exterior lay one of the most experimental groups of the decade.

 To a generation of young pups it’s known as the ‘the song from CSI’ but to those blissfully unaware of the cop franchise, this track found Pete Townshend contemplating life as a '60s counterculture legend in the face of punk.
 Referencing a meeting with the Sex Pistols, Townshend had a key moment of self reflection all the while his band busted out a madcap mix of funk and honest-to-god rock'n'roll.